 Overnight Udzungwa Mountains

-Journey from Udzungwa to Ruaha National Park this morning, where you will spend the next few days.
+The journey from Udzungwa to Ruaha National Park this morning, where you will spend the next few days.
 Ruaha National Park is the largest national park in the country, even bigger than Serengeti.
 Magnificent mammals such as greater and lesser kudu can be spotted here.
-The park has a high diversity of plants and animals including elephants, buffalos, antelopes and some rare and endangered species such as wild dogs.
+The park has a high diversity of plants and animals including elephants, buffalos, antelopes, and some rare and endangered species such as wild dogs.
 A birders paradise, over 570 species of birds can be found here.
-Experience the wonders of the bush both on foot and by vehicle on game drives.
+Experience the wonders of the bush both on foot and by a vehicle on game drives.

 This morning you will travel from Ruaha to Mikumi with a cultural stop en route at the ‘Isimila Stone Age Historical Site’.
 This archaeological site yielded very important fossils that provided some enlightenment about the origins of mankind.
 Mikumi is known for its rich variety of bird species, as well as large numbers of giraffe, buffalo and elephants.
 You may be able to spot lions, leopards and African wild dogs.
 Likely to be seen animals include zebras, hippos, hartebeest, wildebeest, impala, warthog, eland and antelope.
 The Mkata river floodplain is an open expanse where you can easily spot a large number of animals, satisfying your thirst for wildlife before your journey draws to a close.

 After breakfast, depart for a short game drive in Mikumi, after which you’ll begin your drive back to Dar es Salaam, with a lunch break on the way.
 The drive takes approximately 5 to 6 hours and you’ll arrive at your hotel this evening for a hot shower and comfortable bed, before your journey tomorrow.

 Today you will be transferred back to Julius Nyerere International Airport (DAR) in time for your flight.